-Once artists break through, they typically have the greatest success of their careers in the first five years.
+Once artists break through, they typically have the greatest success of their careers in the first five to ten years.
 After that, their recordings start to sell less (and stream less), even if they’re still major concert draws.
-Yet Taylor Swift has sustained her career, and is at her peak 17 years after she started.
+Yet Taylor Swift has sustained her career, and is at her peak over 17 years after she started.

 Like Elton John, Carole King, and Brian Wilson, Taylor Swift often uses co-writers.
 For example, on two of her best albums, Folklore and Evermore, many of the songs were co-written by Aaron Dessner.
 During the time of COVID in 2020, Dessner would send instrumental “song starters” to Swift.
 She would then write the melody and lyrics to go along with the chord progressions.
 It’s basically the same way guitarist Mike Campbell provided chords and riffs for Tom Petty for some songs, like “Runnin’ Down A Dream”.
 Taylor Swift has also written enough songs all by herself to fill five albums, and has written hits for other artists..

 The women singer-songwriters of the classic era of the 1970’s…like Carole King, Carly Simon, and Joni Mitchell…wrote some historically great songs, but they never had to also be able to sing them while performing dance choreography.
 Sure, other female Pop stars do choreography, but their careers have not kept up with the accomplishments of Taylor Swift.
 In just over three years, she’s had seven #1 albums.
 No other singer-songwriter has done that.
 She also has won the Grammy for Album Of The Year a record four times (2/4/24).